vukbgit/pixie/README.md

-_This is a fork of the original [usmanhalalit/pixie](https://github.com/usmanhalalit/pixie), I just added PHP 8.2 support by making small adjustment.
+_This is a fork of the original [usmanhalalit/pixie](https://github.com/usmanhalalit/pixie), I just added PHP 8.2 support by making small adjustments.
 Full credit goes to the original developers.
 Below is the original README content_

 ***